Biomaterials-for-Medical-Devices-AI/Helix/docs/users/create_experiment.md

     If your dependent variable is continuous (e.g. stock prices 📈), choose **"Regression"**.

 - Specify the random seed.
-Data splitting is pseudo-random and this setting helps make an experiment repeatable, while reducing bias in the training and testing sets.
+This setting helps make an experiment repeatable.

 ## Configure experiment plots
 - Save all plots. **On by default**.
 Sometimes you may not want the plots, but you can produce them for publications, presentations, reports, etc.